 I’ve been playing music since the mid-1960s.
-I was inspired by the young Beatles to save all my allowance and buy a guitar.
+I was inspired by the (then) young Beatles to save all my allowance and buy an electric guitar.
+A Kent.
 Then I had to figure out how to play it.
 I didn’t take lessons, just hung around with other kids who knew a bit more than I did, so I learned mostly by osmosis.

 Since then I’ve had a couple of dozen ukes, of all sizes, trying and testing as many as I could afford, learning about design and style.
 I’ve sold most, of course, and have just a few choice instruments left: some baritones, tenors and a single banjo uke.
 I am not as comfortable playing soprano and concert size as I am the larger scales.
 I’ve also picked up a couple of tenor guitars, too.

 Along the way I put together two websites, one with an introduction to the uke, with reviews of all the various ukuleles I’ve owned: www.vintageukemusic.com/ukuleles/.
 You will also learn about the history, design and cultural importance of ukuleles.
 A good place to start if you’re interested in getting into ukes or want some buying tips.

 The other site I have is about the many vintage sheet music and song books of ukulele arrangements I’ve collected and scanned since I started playing.
 These are mostly from the 1920s and 1930s: www.vintageukemusic.com.
 If you’re looking for any old songsheets, or song books from that era, check the site then contact me.
 I have a large collection of tunes.

 I also have a Facebook page for the vintage music site and collection.
 I’ve really grown to appreciate this old music – the music of my parents – and want to keep it alive.
 I’ve done some of my own arrangements of songs from that era, too.
 Take a look and if you enjoy it, or wish to contribute, click the “like” button.

 Contact me if you want to get together to jam, to talk about the collection of song sheets, or discuss ukuleles in general.